Creating segments

 * `Not in segment`

-## Save the segment
+## Save and reuse the segment

-After adding any applicable conditions, you can save the segment.
 You can create as many segments as you need.

 <figure><img src="/files/Pl76orcjGTbgds6BVUEC" alt="Saving a segment"><figcaption></figcaption></figure>